Music - Performance and Recording & Production Certificate

-All applicants must schedule and complete an audition.
+All applicants must submit a recorded video audition and schedule a live Zoom interview.
 Audition information and requirements can be found on the Lamont School of Music website.

 You are encouraged, but not required, to submit an audio recording that you have engineered or produced.
 Include a written explanation of the production techniques you used.